cxpartners/design-manual/README.md

 ## Future versions

 * ‘How to write cxpartners’, cx vs. CX / cxpartners vs. CX Partners, etc.
+* New logo on background style.
+From Giles: ‘radial blur no offset, 10 pixel radius, 40-70% opacity depending on the background’
 * Move all .zip files to a content delivery network
 * An introduction page / table of contents
 * Examples on how to use colour